KewenGu/CS3013-Project-2/readme.txt

 -------------------------------------------
 Part 1:
-	In part 1, we intercepted the new added syscall cs3013_syscall1, then we wrote two program sys_open.c and sys_close.c to intercept the original open and close syscalls.
+	In part 1, we intercepted the new added syscall cs3013_syscall1, then we wrote two programs sys_open.c and sys_close.c to intercept the original open and close syscalls.
 To test our program, enter "make" to generate the kernel modules, then "sudo insmod <module_name>" to insert the module into the kernel.
 We have a program called "part1test" which is used to test the intercepted cs3013_syscall1. you can enter "./part1test" to test cs3013_syscall1, and observe the logfile by entering "tail -n 3 /var/log/syslog".
 After the testing, remove the module from the kernel using "sudo rmmod <module_name>".

 -------------------------------------------
 Part 2: